 The Class Teacher is the Key Person for Nursery and Reception children.
 The Class Teacher has responsibility for the welfare, learning and development of the children in the class.
 Each Class Teacher is supported in this role by a full-time Teaching Assistant.
 Class Teachers liaise with each child's parents and/or carers to discuss each child's progress and to suggest ways in which further learning and development can be supported at home.
-The role of staff is explained at the Open Evening for parents and also in the Parents' Handbooks which are issued annually.
+The role of staff is explained at the Open Evening for parents and also in the BCS Parent Handbook which is published to the Parent Portal annually.

-Each of the Nursery and Reception Class Teachers other than the Early Years Lead Practitioner, has responsibility for overseeing at least one of the areas of learning and development in Pre-Prep to ensure that the children are given appropriate experiences and opportunities.
+Each of the Nursery and Reception Class Teachers has responsibility for overseeing at least one of the areas of learning and development in Pre-Prep to ensure that the children are given appropriate experiences and opportunities.

-SEND provision for the EYFS is overseen by the Special Educational Needs Co-ordinator (SENCO).
-The SENCO is also responsible for the learning success provision for children in Pre-Prep which includes children in Nursery and Reception.
-The SENCO liaises closely with the Assistant Head Academic

-Development, the Deputy Head Academic, the Early Years Lead Practitioner and the Head of Pre-Prep to plan the provision for these children.
+SEND provision for the EYFS is overseen by the Director of Learning Success who is also responsible for the learning success provision for children in Pre-Prep which includes children in Nursery and Reception.
+The Director of Learning Success liaises closely with the Director of Able, Gifted and Talented, Assistant Head Learning and Teaching and the Head of Pre-Prep and Academic Lead to plan the provision for these children.
 These staff also liaise closely with EYFS staff to ensure that any planned interventions are implemented.